Camillus Plaza: Camillus Commons

-In 2003, the entire mall was torn down, except for Bon-Ton, the newly constructed freestanding Applebee's, the P&C Supermarket (now Tops), the attached Eckerd (now Rite Aid), and the vacant former Kmart building, which was sold to the West Genesee School District for extra classroom space while the adjacent school was renovated, and ultimately became the school's bus garage and transportation office.
+In 2003, the entire mall was torn down, except for Bon-Ton, the newly constructed freestanding Applebee's (now split between Adelita's Cocina and Starbucks), the P&C Supermarket (now Tops), the attached Eckerd (now Rite Aid), and the vacant former Kmart building, which was sold to the West Genesee School District for extra classroom space while the adjacent school was renovated, and ultimately became the school's bus garage and transportation office.
 A new plaza, called Camillus Commons, was constructed on the site of the old mall, construction began in late 2004.
 Lowe's opened in January 2006.
-Wal-Mart's Fairmount Fair location was a former Caldor store and could not be expanded, so in June 2006 they moved to a newly constructed Supercenter next to Lowe's.
+Walmart's Fairmount Fair location was a former Caldor store and could not be expanded (since replaced by Target), so in June 2006 they moved to a newly constructed Supercenter next to Lowe's.
 A Bank of America branch also opened in the plaza as well as a Verizon Wireless outlet (which relocated to a new Verizon store in Camillus in the late-2010s).
 Wendy's opened a restaurant behind Denny's in late 2014.

 After Bon-Ton closed in the summer of 2018, the building became composed of medical offices such as St. Joseph’s Health, which opened in 2019, and Empire Dermatology, which opened in 2022.